INSPIRE, ENGAGE, EQUIP & EMPOWER

 Approximately one year after their arrival in Austin, Circle Urban Ministries emerged as an outreach extension of Circle Church Free Church, under the leadership of Pastor Clarence Mains.
 Glen Kehrein assumed responsibility for managing the operations at the Circle Community Center.

 The year 1974 witnessed our humble beginnings, as we initiated our journey from a modest storefront, inaugurating a drop-in youth center.
 Glen was soon joined by a cadre of committed professionals from the Austin Community Fellowship, each spearheading various facets of the ministry.

 A dedicated social worker inaugurated a counseling center, a legal expert established a legal clinic, and a medical practitioner pioneered a medical clinic.
 In 1975, Circle Church acquired a former Catholic rectory, affording the burgeoning ministry the physical space necessary for expansion.

 A significant milestone occurred in 1983 when we forged a faith-and-works partnership with the newly established Rock of Our Salvation Evangelical Free Church.

 Fast forward over four decades, and Circle Urban Ministries stands as a stalwart force, profoundly influencing Austin for the better, while steadfastly serving the divine purpose.
 Through a multifaceted approach encompassing family support, poverty alleviation, housing initiatives, hunger relief, educational advancement, addiction rehabilitation, medical outreach, and legal advocacy, we have borne witness to the embodiment of God’s love through our actions.
 This love has touched the lives of thousands.

-The story of Circle Urban Ministries continues to be written…In addition to the programs and staff, our volunteer friends and partners have played a major role in Circle’s impact on our community.
+The narrative of Circle Urban Ministries remains an ever-unfolding story.
+In addition to our meticulously curated programs and devoted staff, our invaluable volunteers and collaborative partners have played an instrumental role in shaping Circle’s indelible impact on our community.